 Greece Packing List & What to Wear in Greece for Women

 Drawing up a Greece packing list, of course, depends somewhat on the time of year that you are going to be travelling, and the type of activities that you are going to be doing.
-I’m going to assume that you are planning on venturing out to the idyllic Cycladic islands, or wandering around the crumbling ancient sites of mainland Greece during the warm Summer months (May to September) and have given you some handy suggestions accordingly.
+I’m going to assume that you are planning on venturing out to the idyllic Cycladic islands, or wandering around the crumbling ancient sites of mainland Greece during the warm Summer months (May to September).
+As such, I have given you some handy suggestions accordingly.

 Comfortable Walking Shoes

 Whether you prefer a suitcase or a large backpack is something that comes down to personal preference.
-I tend to prefer a suitcase though as it saves my back from having to deal with the strain of carrying large weights.
+However, a suitcase can save your back from having to deal with the strain of carrying large weights.

 A four-wheel suitcase is the easiest option for getting your things from A to B. Opting to buy a case with a built-in, TSA-approved combination lock also helps to ensure security.
 If you are only travelling with carry-on luggage, be sure to double-check the dimensions that your airline allows.